phthom/IBMCloudPrivate/3-KubernetesLab.md

 ![docker login and push](images/dockerpush.png)

+### 7. View your image in the console

-### 7. Open a browser to https://mycluster.icp:8443.
+Open a browser to https://mycluster.icp:8443.

 Change the ip address depending on you hosts file.
 Create a security exception in your browser for this location and if necessary, click on the `Advanced` link and follow the prompts.
 Log in as user `admin` with password `admin`.

-View your image using `Menu > Catalog > Images`.
+View your image using `Menu > Manage > Images`.

 ![image list](images/imagelist.png)

+### 8. Run your first deployment

-### 8. Use your image to create a kubernetes deployment with the following command.
+Use your image to create a kubernetes deployment with the following command.

 `kubectl run hello-world-deployment --image=mycluster.icp:8500/default/hello-world`

 ![deploy](images/deploy.png)

+### 9. Expose your first service

-### 9. Create a service to access your running container using the following command.
+Create a service to access your running container using the following command.

 `kubectl expose deployment/hello-world-deployment --type=NodePort --port=8080 --name=hello-world-service --target-port=8080`